I Tried Lingopie for 2 Weeks & Now I’m Spilling the Tea — A Lingopie Review

 Try Live Classes for Free

 Right now on Lingopie, you can also get access to their live group classes for free.
-Now, I haven’t tried them yet, so I can’t vouch for them.
+Now, I haven’t tried them yet, so I can’t vouch for them, but I’m seriously considering it for my next stage.

 But they look great, and I always think live practice, whether online or IRL is helpful.